finalverse/libra2-core/CONTRIBUTING.md

 ### Documentation

-Aptos Core's developer website is also open source (the code can be found in this [repository](https://github.com/aptos-labs/developer-docs).
+Libra2's developer website is also open source (the code can be found in this [repository](https://github.com/aptos-labs/developer-docs).
 It is built using [Docusaurus](https://docusaurus.io/):

 If you know Markdown, you can already contribute!